LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 The extension project supposes to contain 3 modules, also known as sub-projects in Gradle.
 They are located in the subfolders under the project root folder.

-1. `beast2` contains the BEAST 2 classes;
+1. `mypackage-beast` contains the BEAST 2 extension classes;
-2. `lphy` contains LPhy extension classes;
+2. `mypackage-lphy` contains LPhy extension classes;
-3. `lphybeast` contains the mapping classes between BEAST 2 and LPhy.
+3. `mypackage-lphybeast` contains the mapping classes between BEAST 2 and LPhy.

 The project folder structure looks like: